CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR Clears moderate-to-heavy hard-water deposits from glass, paint, and chrome in a single application · the thickened HF-based gel clings where sprays run off, and glass is clear after rinsing.
-Multi-surface confirmed by brand.
-DANGER signal word: H314 (skin corrosion) and H318 (serious eye damage) from the acid-fluoride chemistry require gloves and eye protection per the SDS.
+TL;DR Clears moderate-to-heavy hard-water deposits from glass, paint, and chrome in one application.
+The thickened HF-based gel clings where sprays run off, and glass rinses clear.
+DANGER signal word: SDS Section 2 carries H314 (skin corrosion), H317 (skin sensitizer), and H318 (serious eye damage), so gloves and eye protection are required.

 A thickened gel that dissolves bonded mineral deposits by chemical reaction rather than abrasion.
 Apply to a microfiber pad, work in small sections with a 30-second dwell, then wipe with a damp cloth and dry microfiber.
-The gel stays on vertical glass without running. owner reviews confirm effective removal of calcium and sprinkler deposits from glass and painted panels; deposits under an established ceramic coating may not fully clear.
+The gel stays on vertical glass without running.
+Owner reviews confirm effective removal of calcium and sprinkler deposits from glass and paint; deposits under an established ceramic coating may not fully clear.

-Right for anyone with hard-water scale, sprinkler deposits, or mineral staining on glass, paint, chrome, or trim that normal washing can't touch · brand confirms multi-surface safety.
-Spot-test before use on paint-protection film or matte finishes.
-Buyers with fresh light spots don't need a DANGER-class formula.
-Not confirmed tint-safe: the acid-fluoride chemistry presents a theoretical concern for some aftermarket tint films, though no community data confirms actual damage.
+Right for hard-water scale, sprinkler deposits, or mineral staining on glass, paint, chrome, or trim that normal washing can't touch; the brand confirms multi-surface safety.
+Spot-test on paint-protection film or matte finishes first.
+Buyers with fresh, light spots don't need a DANGER-class formula.
+Not confirmed tint-safe: the acid-fluoride chemistry is a theoretical concern for aftermarket tint films, though no data confirms actual damage.

 Yes · brand confirms paint safety in the Amazon feature bullets ('safe on paint, metal, glass, trim, wheels, and more').
 The thickened gel formula applies via applicator pad rather than spray, which reduces risk of overspray on adjacent surfaces.
 That said, the chemistry is DANGER-class (ammonium bifluoride), so following the 30-second dwell limit and rinsing promptly is important on painted panels.